 “I’m so proud to tell our customers that we have the best view you have ever seen and we make the best wines.
 It is such a pleasure to be part of the Bench 1775 family, growing with the winery and great people here.”

 Originally from Beijing, China, Leanna joined Bench 1775 Winery as the Marketing & Social Media manager in 2014.
-With expertise in social media, advertising, graphic design and search engine optimization, she managed the entire Bench 1775 social network sites.
+With expertise in social media, advertising, graphic design and search engine optimization, she manages the entire Bench 1775 social network sites.

 Keep up to date on the latest wine releases, events, and promotions.